YanniWu88/EchoPay-2/README.md

 ## ROADMAP
 Version 1 Aug 2024

 * EchoPay is a voice-activated Ethereum transaction application that interacts with the Moonbase Alpha network (a test network for the Moonbeam blockchain).
-It allows users to send transactions and check balances using voice commands.
+It allows users to send transactions using voice commands.

 Version 2 19 April 2025
 *  Colour Scheme Updates: